 7. A PICNIC LUNCH DURING YOUR TRIP - For people who want a serene picnic lunch between their long flight and the bus/train trip to Cesky Krumlov, bus #119 goes from the Prague airport to metro station DEJVICKA (at the beginning of line A although work is underway extending the metro closer to the airport) whose trains go to stations in the historic center of Prague and beyond.
 One could of course reach the above mentioned metro B/C lines from this metro A line, but the large transfer station MUSTEK is complicated for novices unless you stay on metro line A and use the southern metro exit in the direction towards MUZEUM and Wenceslas Square.
 (Although Prague is a safe city as large cities go, it does have pickpockets both solo and working together in groups.
 Be especially vigilant around crowds on stairs in metro stations and crowds at opening/closing doors to metro trains/trams/buses in tourist areas.
 Remember that you are probably jet lagged after a long flight so remind yourself to watch your belongings and wear a money belt under your clothes).
 At metro station DEJVICKA board the train then exit it at station MUSTEK; walk in the same direction that the metro train is going and ride the escalator up to the underground commercial area.
 You will notice that this formerly large open hall has been replaced by enclosed shops in a strange pattern.
 As you enter the commercial space, if you go around the enclosed shops to the far left, you will reach a large underground supermarket.
 (Just to the right of the supermarket is an escalator/steps and pay toilets.
 This escalator/steps goes up to Wenceslas Square in the direction of MUZEUM).
 After you have bought your picnic lunch (be sure to buy an extra liter of water/juice plus food to carry with you on the bus/train to Cesky Krumlov), return to the entrance to the metro escalators just to get your bearings.
 Then make a hard right turn, and climb the first stairs to your right.
 At the top of the stairs hug the left side of the building as you walk along the sidewalk for about 33 paces (about 100 feet) until you see an interior arcade to your left.
 Walk straight through the arcade until you reach the entrance to a beautiful park with rose bushes, park benches, statues, etc. bordered by apartment buildings and a church to the north.
 Can you believe this quiet park is in downtown Prague between busy, noisy streets?
 Many Prague office workers eat their lunches here while sitting on the benches and admiring the beauty around them.
 On the historic center map link (above at "2.
 Introduction to Czech buses and trains") this park is shown in the upper left corner of quadrant "C3" just below the word "MUSTEK" and adjacent to the church marked "Our Lady of the Snows."
 There are passageways on the west of the park to Jungmannova Street where a good place to find a large assortment of maps and travel books is the KIWI store at #23 on the other side of the street.
 Just to the north of KIWI back across the street is an Internet cafe, etc. A short walk north on Jungmannova Street is one of the northern entrances to the MUSTEK metro station.
 You will need to buy another 24 CZK or 32 CZK ticket, depending on the number of metro stops, to ride the metro to the bus station or train station for the trip to Cesky Krumlov unless you walk to the nearby Hlavni Nadrazi train station to board a train there to Cesky Krumlov.
 Metro/tram tickets are sold near the top of metro entrance escalators in coin machines and sometimes at ticket windows near the machines.
 Remember to validate the ticket in a machine (usually at the top of the escalators or stairs) before you use the ticket.
 (Some post offices, sidewalk kiosks, and hotels also sell the metro/tram/bus tickets but may not have all types of tickets).
 Even after visiting Prague for more than a decade, I still make wrong turns inside this large MUSTEK station when changing between the metro lines, especially when some of the direction signs are missing.

 8. "STUDENT AGENCY" BUSES - Whereas in years past one had to put the exact date of travel into the www.idos.cz website since the public buses changed their schedules so frequently, "Student Agency" now has a fixed and fast (2 hours and 55 minutes) schedule between Prague's NA KNIZECI bus station and the Cesky Krumlov main bus station ("Cesky Krumlov AN").
 One does not need to be a student to ride this bus.
-As of 2013 they have increased the number of buses on this route to fourteen per day (not all buses have the same perks as their "F" buses; see their website for details about your date of travel), but advance reservations are still often needed at peak travel times.
+As of 2013 they increased the number of buses on this route to fourteen per day (not all buses have the same perks as their "F" buses; check their website for details about your time of travel if you are concerned about specific perks), but advance reservations are still needed at peak travel times.
 If you want to travel at a specific time on busy days (holidays, summer weekends including Friday afternoons, etc.), make your reservation several weeks in advance.
 (As of yet one can reserve a seat no more than one month in advance).
-Follow the link at http://www.studentagency.eu/ for details.
+Follow the link at http://www.studentagency.eu/ for details; note that "Praha" is the Czech spelling for "Prague".
 Their site also now has the ability to buy up to six tickets at once as well as roundtrip tickets; it also shows the number/location of vacant seats on each bus, etc. These air conditioned buses have toilets, movies with English subtitles with free use of head sets, a stewardess to serve free hot beverages (there is a charge for cold drinks), free (Czech language) newspapers/magazines, and "ports" for computers/CDs.
 Currently they charge adults 200 CZK ($10) for a one way trip between Prague and Cesky Krumlov with student discounts if under 26 and additional discounts for children.
 The "Student Agency" bus schedule can also be found at http://www.idos.cz/ by noting which buses take 2 hours and 55 minutes between Prague and Cesky Krumlov then clicking the link by the bus symbol; the link will confirm if it is a "Student Agency" bus.
 Be aware that some other private bus companies that do NOT have toilets on board and other similar perks are now also advertising a 2 hour and 55 minute schedule between the two cities.

 In Prague their buses leave from bus stop #1 at the NA KNIZECI bus station (above the ANDEL metro stop), and in Cesky Krumkov their buses leave the main bus station from bus stop #4.
 At the Prague airport, seat reservations can be obtained at the "Student Agency" booth (open from 7:00 am until 9:00 pm) outside of baggage claim just to the left of the staircase in the Terminal 1 Arrival Hall; as of this writing, Terminal 2 (where most flights from inside Europe arrive/depart) does NOT have a "Student Agency" booth.
 Once I asked the bus stewardess where one could buy an advanced reservation.
 She directed me to the bus ticket window below the NA KNIZECI station; however when I went there, it was closed.
 About an hour later there was a waiting line of people twenty feet long!
 When in Cesky Krumlov the Information Center at the Main Square will sell you a reserved seat.
 The bus driver or stewardess will sell you a ticket if there are any vacant seats on that bus; for travel during holidays, summer weekends, etc. it is most important to buy your ticket several days to a week in advance since many locals use the bus for the intermediate stops.